 A: Joining the garden is simple.
 You have three options.

-- Simply stop by the garden during a work night/day listed below and fill out an application.
+- Simply stop by the garden during a community workday listed below and fill out an application.

 - Click here for the online membership application (fastest option).